coding-blocks/img/README.md

 # img
-Temp repository for image resources
+The given file is a temporary repository for image resources.